lucgiffon/centuri_time_serie_project/README.md

 If you want to code something new for the project.
 Go to the `/code/centuri_project` directory and look at the file `load_data_example.py` to see how to load the data.
 All your new code files must go under the `/code/centuri_project` directory.

+## Play with windows of signal

+If you want to play with labeled windows of signal, check out the script `code/centuri_project/classification/sgd_example.py` to see how to load the windows from the signal data files.